Chasing a consistent picture for dark matter direct searches: Conclusions

 Considering only the detection regions, we have performed Bayesian model selection to single out the best particle physics scenario that phenomenologically accommodates the data sets of DAMA, CoGeNT and CRESST individually and in a combined fit.
 It turns out that the isospin violating picture has odds similar to the simplest elastic SI interaction: the extra parameter $f_n/f_p$ is not supported by the current data.
 The inelastic SI model is disfavoured with the odds of $1:32$ with respect elastic scattering because it does not provide a good fit for CoGeNT, namely it is penalised because of the unpredictive broad prior.

 We remark that Bayesian model comparison outcomes point somehow towards the opposite direction than the consistency picture between Xe100 and the combined set.
 In other words the situation is still too tangled to draw a conclusive answer; more data are needed as well as public likelihoods given by the collaboration in order to properly take into account the experimental systematics.
-Currently particle physics models can not be constrained by direct detection experiments.